 So it's time to let your unique point of view take center stage.
 I kept some of mine—such as the old timber side table with metal legs from my father-in-law (the patina is fantastic)—but others have truly lived out their life span or simply don't speak to where I'm at in my life.
 So take a look around and start putting together your dream space.

-"Antique and vintage rugs, if they have been properly cared for, are the most durable because of the fabrics used, mostly wool, and the nature of how the rugs wear," she told MyDomaine.
+As our CEO, Katherine Power, says, "Rugs can set the tone for an entire room."
+For that reason, now's the time to invest in them.
+Cheap rugs are great—I love them too—but just be mindful of the fabrics you choose.
+Because unlike vintage wool rugs, polyester doesn't get better with age.
+Woven Accents Creative Director Ginna Christensen recommends buying vintage or antique rugs because they're tough and will handle the stains.
+"Antique and vintage rugs, if they have been properly cared for, are the most durable because of the fabrics used (mostly wool) and the nature of how the rugs wear," she told MyDomaine.
 "They are easier to clean and also hide dirt easily."

 Wire Clothing Hangers

 As you enter this new decade, your hosting skills are being honed, and the kitchen will really become your pride and joy.
-It's where you can conjure up those delicious fall meals, experiment with new desserts, and perfect your morning routine.
+I've definitely swapped eating out for eating in with friends.
+It's where you can conjure up those delicious fall meals, experiment with new desserts, and perfect your morning coffee routine.
 It's also where you'll prepare those wonderful dinner parties and a memorable Friendsgiving.

 So to make it a night to remember, invest in some flatware.
 It doesn't matter if it's mismatched, and it doesn't need to be expensive either.
 These elegant flatware sets from CB2 are affordable and will really elevate your tablescape.